selimslab/selimslab.github.io/_NOTES/arts/poetry/conviction.md

 ...

-The best lack all conviction,
+Things fall apart; the centre cannot hold;

-while the worst
+The best lack all conviction, while the worst

 Are full of passionate intensity.